 The risk that we may be unable to deliver material components of our courses is moderate to high because our modules are tailor made by Pearson.
 At present it is uncertain whether HND/C’s will continue to be supported as programmes of higher education and may move to further education attracting a lower fee base.
 We have little or no control on the design of modules or assessment procedure.

-We are dealing with this in the following ways in the short term:
+We are dealing with this in the following ways in the short term and long term:

-b) Ensuring that we have competent staff to write programmes for validation and in the long term
+- Ensuring that we maintain competent staff to write and deliver the validated programmes

-c) Seeking validation of undergraduate programmes in our specialist areas
+- Seeking validation for more undergraduate programmes in our specialist areas

 2 (a).
 The actions we have put in place to mitigate risks to your study that we consider are reasonably likely to crystallise.